Investments growth icon

 Can I inherit an ISA if I’m not a direct beneficiary in the will?

-If you’re the deceased’s spouse or civil partner, then yes – you’ll automatically inherit the ISA (or the value of it) even if you’re not named in the will.
+However, if someone else is named, you won’t inherit the ISA funds, but you’ll still get the APS.
 If you’re not married or in a civil partnership, you’ll need to be listed as a direct beneficiary in order to inherit the ISA, and won’t qualify for APS.

 If I inherit an ISA, do I have to close the account immediately?